 Allied with Public Policy is the school-wide PhD program, which focuses on the preparation of planning-focused scholars who will teach and conduct research.

 In addition, the following dual degrees are also offered:

 Combining the Bloustein School’s Master of City and Regional Planning (MCRP) and Master of Public Policy (MPP) leads to a three-year dual degree option for program and potential applicants.
 Students are accepted independently to both graduate programs after providing a separate application to each, but share concentrations, course electives, and requirements.

 The three year, 72 credit dual degree Program (36, MCRP and 36, MPP*) is a savings of 24 credits compared to earning the 48-credit MCRP and the MPP degrees separately.
-Each degree program accepts 12 credits from the other program; only one set of Methods courses are necessary (Methods I, Methods II) but should be taken within the same program.
-A third methods course is required, and may be chosen from several options.
-The third methods choice and all flight paths should be approved by your faculty advisor and originating program director.
+Each degree program accepts 12 credits from the other program.
+Students are required to take three methods courses, including Basic Quantitative Methods and Applied Multivariate Methods.
+For the third methods course, students must choose between Research Design and Planning Methods.

 The Schools of Law at Camden and Newark and the Bloustein School offer a dual-degree program designed for students who are interested in law, politics, and public policy.

 The three and one-half year program leads to a dual master of public affairs and politics/juris doctor (M.P.A.P./J.D.) degree.
 This program includes two and one-half years in Camden or Newark studying law and one year at the Bloustein School on the New Brunswick Campus studying politics and public policy.